Rickcau/Azure-411/assets/howtos/Logic-App-Graph-Webhook.md

 In this how-to, I will cover the fundamental concepts and logic that needs to be implimented in order to leverage a Logic App as a Webhook with Graph Change notifications.
 If you want a hands-on lab that walks you through the process please [click here]() to navigate to the *hands-on labs*

 ## Process the Validation Token that is sent when the Graph Subscription is created
-1. When you create the Graph Subscription, Graph will send a Validation Token to the notificationUrl, in this case, it will be our Logic App.

-2. When the Logic App receives the Validation Token it must respond with a status of 202 and it must include in the reponse body the exact same Validate Token that Graph sent the Logic App as plain text.
+3 Requirements must be met in order for the subscription to be created

+1. An HTTP 200 Status Code must be returned
+2. The Content-Type must be of 'text/plain'
+3. Return a boday containing the Validation Token that was provided by the initial Graph request
+4. All this must be done within 10 seconds of the initial Graph request

+Upon making the initial request to Graph to create the Subscription, Graph will call the notificationUrl, sending over the Validation Token.
+Once the Validation Token is received, we need to send an HTTP response that meets the requirements above.

 [Click here](https://learn.microsoft.com/en-us/graph/change-notifications-delivery-webhooks?tabs=http){:target="_blank"} to read the documentation on how to handle the Validation Token.

 ## Process the change notification